Define and Engage Your Target Market

 Define your target market

 First, ask yourself who can benefit the most from your product or service because they make up your target market.
 However, there’s a difference between your target market and target audience in how the latter are the ones you’d really want to sell actively to.
-Further along your planning, you’ll come to know that mapping out your customers’ journeys can be different, depending on which segment you are talking to.
+Further along with your planning, you’ll come to know that mapping out your customers’ journeys can be different, depending on which segment you are talking to.

 Most planning relies on predicting rather than analyzing during the first stages.
 Define your buyer personas by asking the right questions: what problem is your product or service solving?
 Who can benefit from it?
 What are the behaviors and interests of your target market?

-Having the answers to these questions will allow you to start drafting your target market statement that can serve as a guide to your target’s demographics, psychographics, and behaviors with all specifics including age-range, location, hobbies, purchasing power, preferences, etc. stated.
+Having the answers to these questions will allow you to start drafting your target market statement that can serve as a guide to your target’s demographics, psychographics, and behaviors with all specifics including age range, location, hobbies, purchasing power, preferences, etc. stated.
 Point out only those facts that can help you know your target market better by taking all of those three relevant questions for buyer personas as your key points.

 Targeting options and channels